SMK Taman Tun Dr. Ismail: Gates

 There are three gates, labelled Gate A, B and C. Gate A serves as the main entrance patrolled by the guard, allowing entry to vehicles to enter.
 Gate B is the supplementary gate, located at the far end of the school's sidewalk.
 Gate C leads to street 42 Jalan Athinahapan 1 and is prohibited for students to enter or exit though without certain exceptions.

 Entering through Gate A leads to an upwards slope.
 Vehicles can turn left to reach Surau Ahmadiah or continue a bit further which splits, leading to either the parking lot adjacent to Open Halls or the Bestari Stage.

 In July of 2025, the sidewalks stretching from Gate A to Gate B was roofed in response to parental complaints.
 Prior to construction, only a region extended 20m from Gate B was roofed and stayed that way for 15 years.
 The funds for the project were allocated by the DBKL (Kuala Lumpur City Hall).

-Halls

-There are two halls in SMKTTDI, they are the Dewan Utama (the Main Halls) and the Dewan Terbuka (the Open Halls).
-The Main Halls are located on the first floor of block Neptun whilst the Open Halls resides on the ground floor of block Zuhrah.
-Both the Main Halls and Open Halls have a stage at the front.
-They are the most common selected areas where events and programs take place.

-Next to the Open Halls are the Field.
-The Field is where students partake in physical activities like sports during PJ (Physical Education) period.
-The Field has an area of a approximately 7500m².

-Where physical activities are participated are not limited to the Field.
-The Court or the adjacent parking lot are also permitted, though caution is advised.

-Surau Ahmadiah

-Surah Ahmadiah is the school's only surau, housing 2 floors and a storage room at ground floor.
-Surah Ahmadiah is situated next to the Court.

-Canteen

-The school's canteen resides on the ground floor of block Matahari.
-Recess period lasts for 30-40 minutes.
-Half of the canteen resides directly under block Matahari (inner Canteen) while the other half resides just outside it (outer Canteen) roofed by corrugated metallic sheets and upheld by metal beams.

-Besides seating, the inner Canteen features a counter at the front, several info boards and a teachers' lounge.
-The outer Canteen features two counters that aren't separated along with a small compartment that houses drink & beverage freezers.

-In further details, the Canteen is situated near the Pentas Bestari (Bestari Stage), where daily assemblies are held.
-The canteen is also within nearing proximity to Gate B.

-Blocks

-The following list are various rooms in each block excluding restrooms: